~ 'lifting' ideas off recordings ~

 "I Could Fall In Love" (live)

-hint: we can find all the bass line story notes for this song on a low 'E' string :)
+hint: we can find all the bass line story notes for this song on the low 'E' string of a bass or guitar :)

 ~ This song is copyrighted, so you will have to find your own recording, work it out by ear and you'll be good off to a good start ~